Onize12/Onize12.github.io/week1.md

 ---
 layout: post
-title: Week 2
+title: Week 3
 by: Victoria Mohammed
 ---

-second week was very productuve and interesting.
-We worked on various data related to our project.
-I learned how to register and use Giovanni, I learnt more of python and how to dictate complex coding errors.
-I and my teammates built a cpnnection which made it possible for us to undertand ourselves and work together.
-I really gained alot this week.
+As we keep going the week becomes better.
+Week three was a very educative and practical one.
+We flew a helium balloon and a drone to help us determine the amount of PM2.5 in the air.
+And then we also hard a field trip to John Hopkins APL.
+It was all a good experience overall.
 [Back](./)